the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Making_and_using_environments"></a>
 ### Making and using environments

-Conda automatically installs a base environment with some python and non-python packages.
+Conda automatically installs a base environment with some commonly used software packages.
 It is possible to just work in this base environment, however it is a good practise to create a new environment for each project you start.
 To create an environment use `conda create --name your_project_env_name` followed by a list of packages to include, for example to create an environment called Project_One that includes the packages scipy and matplotlib:
 ```
-conda create --name Project_One numpy matplotlib
+conda create --name Project_One scipy matplotlib
 ```

 When you create an environment you have to include at least one package.
 To create the environment with specific versions of certain (or all) packages use `=package_number`, e.g. to specify scipy 1.2.1 in the above environment